qiushiyan/qiushiyan.dev/content/posts/dplyr-1.0/index.md

 Where these functions exist, they’ll usually be faster than `rowwise`.
-The advantage of `rowwise` is that it works with any function, not just those that are already vectorised.
+The advantage of `rowwise` is that it works with any function, not just those that are already vectorized.

 However, an advantage of `rowwise` even there is other ways is that it’s paired with `c_across()`, which works like `c()` but uses the same